“To me, the gift of Bambaataa is the concept that the world is a vast place and that there’s a lot of music to be discovered,”

-The Renegades Of Rhythm tour sees DJ Shadow and Cut Chemist celebrate the music of Afrika Bambaataa at Metro City this Sunday, March 14.
+The Renegades of Rhythm tour sees DJ Shadow and Cut Chemist celebrate the music of Afrika Bambaataa Metro City this Sunday, March 14.
 TOM CLIFT reports.

 When it comes to the world of hip hop, few names hold more importance than DJ Afrika Bambaataa.

 Coming up in the South Bronx in the 1970s, he was influenced by everything from funk and rock music to the philosophies of black liberation.
 His innovative sets and focus on social issues were groundbreaking for the era, and helped to establish the foundation from which an entire musical culture would grow.